DauQuangThanh/our-personas/README.md

 | [Amazon Q Developer CLI](https://aws.amazon.com/developer/learning/q-developer-cli/) | ⚠️ | Amazon Q Developer CLI [does not support](https://github.com/aws/amazon-q-developer-cli/issues/3064) custom arguments for slash commands. |
 | [Amp](https://ampcode.com/) | ✅ | |

+**Multi-Agent Support**: When you run `personas init`, you can select multiple AI agents using the interactive menu (Space to toggle, Enter to confirm).
+The CLI will download and merge templates for all selected agents, allowing you to switch between different AI assistants seamlessly within the same project.

 ## 🔧 Personas CLI Reference

 The `personas` command supports the following options: